MaiQD/datnet-workout-tracker/doc/URS.md

 - **AR-001: Roles:** The system defines three roles:
   - `Admin`: System-level manager with unrestricted access.
 Manages global data (muscle groups, equipment, global exercises), roles, and PT–client assignments.
   - `PT`: Coach with scoped access to their assigned clients.
 Can create PT-owned resources (e.g., routines) and assign them to their clients.
-Cannot access other PTs’ clients.
+Cannot access other PTs' clients.
   - `User`: End-user.
 Can manage their own workouts, routines, and exercises.
 - **AR-002: Policy Enforcement:** The API SHALL enforce access using policy-based authorization with, at minimum, the following policies:
   - `AdminOnly`: `Admin` role required.